 Your mentor is your accountability partner.
 When you notice that you’re getting distracted, you can regain focus by envisioning yourself telling your mentor that you didn’t succeed.

-Often, networking at it’s best is a waste of time, and at its worst, it’s a distraction that forces your business in too many directions.
+At its best, networking is a waste of time, and at its worst, it’s a distraction that forces your business in too many directions.

-Once you’re a startup founder, you’re going to receive dozens of emails from complete strangers and from long-lost friends who want to pick your brain or grab a quick coffee.
+If you’re a startup founder or business owner, there’s a good chance you’ll receive dozens of emails from complete strangers and long-lost friends who want to pick your brain or grab a quick coffee.

-You can’t grab a coffee with everyone who asks you.
+You can’t grab a coffee with everyone who asks.

 These network and socializing events will quickly distract you from your startup.
-Prioritize who you actually need to meet with and which meetings will improve your focus on your startup — not distract you from it.
+Prioritize who you actually need to meet with and which meetings will improve your focus — not distract you from it.